DavidBakerEffendi/GraPLHook4j/README.md

 [![Build Status](https://travis-ci.org/DavidBakerEffendi/GraPLHook4j.svg?branch=develop)](https://travis-ci.org/DavidBakerEffendi/GraPLHook4j)
 [![codecov](https://codecov.io/gh/DavidBakerEffendi/GraPLHook4j/branch/develop/graph/badge.svg)](https://codecov.io/gh/DavidBakerEffendi/GraPLHook4j)

 A Java driver for the GraPL project to provide an interface for connecting and writing to various graph databases based on the [code-property graph schema](https://github.com/ShiftLeftSecurity/codepropertygraph/blob/master/codepropertygraph/src/main/resources/schemas/base.json).

 This CPG schema has been slightly adjusted to work with a graph database agnostic project.
 The models and enums can be found under `za.ac.sun.grapl.domain`.
-Extensive documentation will be released with the first major release of the GraPL project.
+The extensive documentation will be released with the first major release of the GraPL project.

 ## Features